 Club members use their business experience to help students with mock interviews and assess business proposals.

-As part of the Reepham Food Festival we will again support a Junior MasterChef event on May 11 sponsored by Norse Catering.
+As part of the Reepham Food Festival we will again support a Junior MasterChef event on May 10 sponsored by Edwards & Blake.
 More details at www.reeephamfoodfestival.org.uk.

-We have been asked to provide male role models as reading tutors for young boys at the Primary School who are falling behind with reading.
+We provide male role models as reading tutors for youngsters at the Primary School who are falling behind with reading.
 Here is the team learning to read.